 - Superior resources are tangible requirements that enable a firm to exercise its skills.
-Superior resources may be number of salespeople, expenditure on advertising and sales promotion, number of retailers who stock the product (distribution coverage), expenditure on R&D, scale and type of production facilities and financial resources, brand equity etc.
+Superior resources may be the number of salespeople, expenditure on advertising and sales promotion, number of retailers who stock the product (distribution coverage), expenditure on R&D, scale and type of production facilities and financial resources, brand equity, etc.

 - Core competencies: The distinctive nature of these skills and resources add to a company’s core competencies.

 For instance, greater coordination between operations and in-bound physical distribution may give reduced costs through lower inventory levels.
 Value chain analysis can extend to the value chains of suppliers and customers.
 For instance, JIT can lower inventory costs.
-By looking at the linkages between a firm’s value chain and those of the suppliers and customers, improvement in performance can result that can lower costs or contribute to creation of differential position.
+By looking at the linkages between a firm’s value chain and those of the suppliers and customers, improvement in performance can result that can lower costs or contribute to the creation of the differential position.

-Value chain provides an understanding of the nature and location of skills and resources that provide the basis for competitive advantage.
+The value chain provides an understanding of the nature and location of skills and resources that provide the basis for competitive advantage.
 Cost analysis can also be done.
 Operating costs and assets are assigned to value activities and improvements can be made and cost advantage defended.
 If a firm discovers that its cost advantage is based on superior production facilities, it should be vigilant in upgrading those facilities to maintain its position against competitors.

 If differentiation is based upon skills in product design, superiority in this function should be maintained.
-The identification of specific sources of advantage can lead to their exploitation in new markets where customers place a similar high value on these resultant outcomes.
+The identification of specific sources of advantage can lead to their exploitation in new markets where customers place a similarly high value on these resultant outcomes.

 For a differential advantage to be realized, the firm not only needs to provide customer value, but the value should also be superior to that of competition.
 Besides an effective marketing mix, companies need to create fast reaction times to changes in marketing trends.
 Using advanced telecommunications, companies receive sales information from around the world 24 hours a day, every day of the year and react promptly to them.